xrdocs/cloud-scale-networking/_tutorials/tutorial_placeholder.md

 *  Renaming class-maps or flex-cli groups itself with replace may not go thru the commit due to classmap interdependecy on policymap etc.

-*  Always use replace “dry-run” keyboard in order to validate changes that would be performed by the replace operation

 ## Example 3:
 In this example, we will use string pattern replace to move the configuration under Bundle-Ether1000 to a new Bundle-Ether2000 interface